ymanshur/synasishouse/README.md

 ### User and Product Management

-It should be considered to provide the **User** and **Product** services independently.
+It should be considered to provide the **User**, **Notification**, and **Product** services independently.

-User service stores user profiles to PostgreSQL and their sessions in **Redis** (which is scalable enough) and routes notifications to the **Notification** service.
+User service stores user profiles to PostgreSQL and their sessions in **Redis** (which is scalable enough) and routes notifications to the Notification service.

-Product service is the place where Admin ships the product or product stocks to the Inventory service.
+Product service is the place where Admin ships the product or stocks to the Inventory service.

 ### Cache

-Display total stock for frontend from **cached product data**.
-The total product stock is stored using *write-through* pattern.
+Display total stock for user from **cached product data**.
+The total product stocks are stored using *write-through* pattern due to frequently accessed and updated data.

 ### Observability